Restructuring Investment Banking: Everything You Need to KnowUpdated:

 - MDs / Partners

-As in other areas of investment banking, there are clear responsibilities and expectations attached to each role.
+And, as in other areas of investment banking, there are clear responsibilities and expectations attached to each role.

 Analyst hours at top firms will routinely get to the 80-90 hour level and it will definitely feel like you've been working 80-90 hours a week (trust me).

 This is all true for restructuring associates as well.
-However, restructuring associates will also often be working directly in the model themselves as well and doing some of the drudge work that normally is reserved just for analysts in M&A.
+However, restructuring associates will also often be working directly in the model themselves and doing some of the drudge work that normally is reserved just for analysts in M&A.

 This is partly due to the modelling in restructuring often being quite undefined and complicated.
-As a result if a deal team only has one analyst and one associate on it then it benefits the team to have two different sets of eyes actively on the model.
+As a result, if a deal team only has one analyst and one associate on it, then it benefits the team to have two different sets of eyes actively on the model.